Choosing the right builder for your conversion project

 I’m very familiar with local planning offices and all the Building Control staff.
 When they come on site, they say hello and shake my hand, because they know I do a good job.
 The whole process is easier with that experience.
 The only issue is if there are delays.
 With a lot of people choosing not to move house and instead improve their property, there are a lot of renovations and extensions happening, so inspectors can be booked up for a week - you don’t want to wait around for days to begin the next stage.
 That’s where private inspectors can be useful.

-Ensure the tradesman will check for snags before the job is finished
+Ensure the tradesperson will check for snags before the job is finished

 Some builders will put something to this effect in their initial contracts with the homeowners, while others will offer a more informal arrangement.
 Lewis said:

-See if any tradesman you are considering hiring is willing to offer an option like this.
-If the tradesman is willing to put you in touch with previous clients to see their work, then it is a good sign that they have maintained good relationships, taken pride in their work, and ensured that they have followed-up on any issues that have arisen.
+See if any tradesperson you are considering hiring is willing to offer an option like this.
+If the tradesperson is willing to put you in touch with previous clients to see their work, then it is a good sign that they have maintained good relationships, taken pride in their work, and ensured that they have followed-up on any issues that have arisen.